openshift/installer/docs/user/vsphere/install_upi.md

 #### Installer assets

-Use the OpenShift Installer to create [Ignition configs][#getting-ignition-configs-for-machines] that will be used to create bootstrap, control plane and worker machines.
+Use the OpenShift Installer to create [Ignition configs](#getting-ignition-configs-for-machines) that will be used to create bootstrap, control plane and worker machines.

 #### Terraform variable file